open-power/op-benchmark-recipes/standard-benchmarks/CPU/SPEC-cpu2006/readme.md

 ### 4. Compile the SPEC CPU2006 binary for ppc64le
 Copy the provided config file to `/home/spec/cpu2006/config`.
 Then calculate the number of _hugepages_ per the [hugetlbpage support page](https://www.kernel.org/doc/Documentation/vm/hugetlbpage.txt)

+>Before running please setup your `$PATH` to include the bin directories of `atX.0`, `xlC` and `xlf`.
+Also, check that the paths in the config file provided are correct.

 ```bash
 source .shrc
 ulimit -s unlimited